Central Asia packing list

 8. Insect repellent and insect bite cream.

-You’ll be surprised at the number of mosquitos in Central Asia, so don’t forget to pack insect repellent.
+Don’t forget to pack insect repellent.
 Insect bite cream is also very practical to pack for your trip.

 9. Hats, sunscreen, and good sunglasses

 All Central Asian cities get very hot in the summer, so be aware of heat stroke.
 Take headwear and sunglasses with the best UV protection.
-Also, pack sunscreen with at least 30 SPF as well as a lip balm with SPF protection. summers in Central Asia are very dry and using creams and balms are recommended.
+Also, pack sunscreen with at least 30 SPF as well as a lip balm with SPF protection.
+Summers in Central Asia are very dry and using creams and balms are recommended.

 10. Laundry during the trip

 Before packing clothes think of the length of your trip and if you will need to do laundry during the trip:

 - Hotels generally offer laundry service, however, it can end up being expensive since it costs around 1-3 USD per item.
 Therefore, you might want to take compact washing powder, soap, and a washing line to hang out your clothes.